What is intraday Trading?

 Key Features of Intraday Trading

-Primarily the delivery of shares into a Demat account is not a part of day or intraday trading.
+Primarily, the delivery of intraday shares into a Demat account is not a part of day or intraday trading.

-• The deal must be settled on the day of the market.
+1. The trade must be settled on the day of the market.

 How to do Intraday Trading?

-To do intraday trading you need to Open a demat account and trading account with a broker such as BlinkX.
+Let’s now understand how to do intraday trading.
+To do intraday trading you need to open a Demat account and trading account with a broker such as BlinkX.
 And then follow these points:

-Trade High Liquidity Stocks: Because of their liquidity, intraday stocks—especially equity shares of small and mid-cap companies—are essential for trading.
+1. Trade High Liquidity Stocks: Because of their liquidity, intraday stocks—especially equity shares of small and mid-cap companies—are essential for trading.
 Significant volatility might arise from market swings.
-It is possible to determine with precision whether an investor should take long or short positions by examining 52-week high and low values.
+Examining 52-week high and low values can precisely determine whether an investor should take long or short positions.

-Higher Trade Volume: To spot price swings, intraday investors might monitor a certain security's trade volume index.
-Increasing transaction volume might indicate either oversupply or excessive demand, based on the success of the underlying firm.
+4. Higher Trade Volume: Intraday investors might monitor a certain security's trade volume index to spot price swings.
+Increasing transaction volume might indicate either oversupply or excessive demand based on the success of the underlying firm.
 In these situations, returns on capital appreciation can be realised through both purchases and sales.

 The key is to have a trading plan, manage risk smartly and analyse your trades regularly to improve.
 Start small and keep practising. click here to read more about Intraday Turnover Calculation.